TAHA-brazy/wing-cfd-analysis/README.md

 🌪️ Wingtip Vortex Visualization

-Velocity vector plots were used to analyze the airflow behavior around the wingtip for both configurations.
+Velocity line plots were used to analyze the airflow behavior around the wingtip for both configurations.

 -Clean Wing